-Overseas transfers
+Overseas pension transfers

 10 min read

 There are various 'hurdles' a scheme must overcome before HMRC will recognise it as a QROPS.
-To be a QROPS all of the following conditions must apply:
+To be a QROPS all the following conditions must apply:

 A QROPS is the top of the tree in HMRC's eyes when it comes to foreign pension schemes.
 However, even if all the requirements are met, HMRC can refuse to recognise an overseas scheme (for instance if it doesn't provide all the information it said it would).

 HMRC maintains a list of ROPS.
-If a scheme appears on this list, it confirms that the scheme meets the conditions to be a ROPS.
-It does not confirm that the scheme is a QROPS which will have to be verified by the transferring firm’s due diligence on the scheme.
+If a scheme appears on this list, it confirms the scheme meets the conditions to be a ROPS.
+It does not confirm the scheme is a QROPS which will have to be verified by the transferring firm’s due diligence on the scheme.
 It is the trustees of a UK scheme's responsibility to check whether the scheme is a QROPS or not.
 If it is not, the transfer will be an unauthorised payment resulting in tax penalties.

 What does overseas mean?